Urinary incontinence is when the normal way of peeing and storing pee is disturbed.

 Causes of continuous incontinence

 Continuous incontinence happens when your bladder cannot store any pee.
-It can result in you peeing large amounts all the time, or peeing every now and again with frequent leaking.
+As a result, you may pee large amounts all the time, or every now and again with frequent leaking.

 Continuous incontinence can be caused by: